-I believe that there is no real justification for using endangered/threatened species to build guitars when there are more sustainable and responsible alternatives which can work equally well (or sometimes even better).
-I have to admit that I’ve been quite lazy about actually changing my wood buying ways, because of the weight of traditional expectations about classical guitar construction, and because of the difficulty of finding high quality wood from sustainable sources.
-In the last couple of years, the sourcing issue has been partially solved by the increased availability of FSC certified woods (https://ic.fsc.org/en/certification), so at the beginning of 2016 I decided to put my money where my mouth is, and made up some responsible wood buying rules for myself.
-All the new wood I buy for my instruments will be either:
+I have to admit that I’ve been quite lazy about actually changing my wood buying ways, because of the weight of traditional expectations about classical guitar construction, and the difficulty of finding high quality wood from sustainable sources.
+In the last few years, the sourcing issue has been partially solved by the increased availability of FSC certified woods, so at the beginning of 2016 I decided to put my money where my mouth is, and made up some responsible wood buying rules for myself.

-I already have enough experience of working with a wide range of woods to be confident that I can make that change while continuing to improve the quality of my guitars.
-In fact, through the process of researching and testing new woods, I’ve actually found some which I think are better options than the traditional choices.
-I’ll be introducing various new wood options over the next year or two, and will be able to offer guitars made from 100% responsibly sourced woods from 2017.
-Then I’ll phase out the less sustainable woods over the following few years as I use up my remaining stocks and optimise my designs to use more sensible alternatives.
+I already have enough experience of working with a wide range of woods to be confident that I can make these changes while continuing to improve the quality of my guitars.
+In fact, through the process of researching and testing “new” woods, I’ve found some which I think are better options than the traditional choices.

 The standard/traditional choices for classical guitar back/sides are both on the way to becoming endangered species, due to years of unsustainable overuse: